 Short Sleeved T-shirts

 For simple, everyday wear I love just throwing on a simple, comfortable t-shirt.
 I typically bring 3 or 4, not out of necessity so much as having some options.
 Sure Design make great travel shirts, they’re lightweight, colourful and cheap.
-I also wear these Icebreaker shirts.
+I also wear the brand, ‘Icebreaker’ shirts.
 They’re a little pricier, but the awesome benefits of Merino wool make them worth the cost.
+Easy to wash quick to dry, and they deter odors if you don’t have time to do either!

 Button-up Short Sleeved T-shirts